 Write a bullet list that shows five to 10 product features and includes benefits for each feature.
 For example, if you’re selling a diffuser for essential oils, mention the eight LED light color options.
 That’s a feature that can benefit the customer by setting a romantic mood with the candle-like flicker mode or serving as a night light while diffusing calming lavender oil.

-Using emotional triggers in eCommerce copywriting can increase your conversion rate effectively and bring in more product sales.
+Using emotional triggers in copy can increase your conversion rate effectively and bring in more product sales.
 You’ll need to have a comprehensive understanding of your target audience first so you know how to trigger their emotions.

 Consider some of the following emotional triggers: